 To listen to my message, click on “The Good News of FORGIVENESS”

 This Sunday we will explore The Good News of Repentance.
 I suspect that for most of us being told to repent doesn’t sound like good news.
 But it is!
 For it implies something crucial about our ability to change our way of thinking, perceiving, and living in response to the good news that “the Kingdom of God has drawn near” in the ministry of Jesus.
 Repentance sets us free to live life more fully and truthfully.
 Now that is good news!

 grace and peace, Ernie

-To listen to Pastor Ernie’s message, click on “The Good News of FAITH”
+To listen to Pastor Ernie’s message, click on “The Good News of REPENTANCE”

 This coming Sunday we will explore The Good News of FAILURE by examining the life of the apostle Peter.
 Our main text will be Matthew 16:13-25 where Peter spectacularly succeeds in one moment and then miserably fails in the next.
 Peter did that a lot!
 But Jesus loved him, and never gave up on him, and Peter learned and grew.
 I personally find great encouragement in Peter’s story.
 I hope you will too.
 To listen to my message, click on “The Good News of FAILURE”